-Consider the Dashboard (pictured above) your home base.
-Here, a user can select a specific module to add, edit, or delete any type of content on their website.
-Each module integrates with the Pages module's rich text editor.
+Antilles is a website content management suite developed and maintained by LRS® Web Solutions.
+From the Dashboard pictured above, a user can add, edit, or delete any type of content on their website.
+Each Antilles Dashboard module does specific tasks and integrates through the Pages module's rich text editor.